-For planning purposes it has been assumed that the current high levels of inflation will over the next few years return to levels more akin to that assumed when the budget for the year 2022/23 was set in February 2022.
+For planning purposes it has been assumed that the current higher levels of inflation will over the next few years return to levels as prescribed by the Bank of England.
 If high levels of inflation persist beyond the period assumed this will have implications for the ongoing robustness of the estimates and the MTFS.